Wanted: Sanity

 Before you scroll further: do note that producing high-quality writing on mental health takes time and a lot of taxing emotional labour.
 While everything here will be free for the first three months, please consider signing up and picking up a paid subscription if you can afford it.

-For some time after I first discovered this news barely 10 days ago, I alternated between abject panic and sadness.
+I started Sanity after losing my job writing about mental health in the middle of the pandemic.
+For the next several weeks, I alternated between abject panic and sadness.
 It was the first time in my career that I was made redundant.
 I didn’t know how to process the twin blow of abruptly losing my life’s purpose and my livelihood.

 But soon, something wondrous happened.
 I started getting messages like this.

-I am still shocked and scared, but the outpouring of solidarity from my readers means I will not give up on the vision of a new kind of mental health storytelling and community that we together dreamt of building.
+The outpouring of solidarity from readers from my previous job meant that I could not give up on the vision of a new kind of mental health storytelling and community.

 So, here I am.
 Ready to do this once again with a little help from you.